corytu/R-Language-Exhibition/README.md

 * <a href="https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html">magrittr</a>: The "pipe-like" operator `%>%` allows people to transmit a value or object to an expression or function call.
 * <a href="https://cran.r-project.org/package=reshape2">reshape2</a>: `melt` the data into a long-format or `cast` it into a wide-format.
 An example is provided <a href="https://corytu.github.io/R_Language_Playground/reshape2_melt.html">here</a>.
 * <a href="https://shiny.rstudio.com/">shiny</a>: Building interactive interface and present data to others even they don't know R. Its tutorial is very worth reading.

+### My accepted answers on Stack Overflow
+* <a href="http://stackoverflow.com/questions/42771789/extracting-values-from-nested-lists/">Extracting values from nested lists</a>: The "lists" here does not mean lists in terms of R language though.
+It's just results of a multiple choice question.

 # Here are two branches if you view on GitHub:
 * gh-pages (public html pages, see introduction above)